A long road to water

 Old series 1 inch Ordnance Survey map, published 1841 showing the Elsecar branch of the Dearne and Dove Canal to Elsecar (surveyed before Hemingfield Colliery was built)

 Wombwell/Elsecar Junction of the main Dearne and Dove Canal/ Elsecar branch.

 (Bold elements remain in 2020)

 - Junction Bridge [Junction Pub only marker of this area remaining all canal infilled]

-- Brampton Lane Bridge (Knollbeck Lane) – canal partially in water from this point.
+- Brampton Lane Bridge (Knollbeck Lane) – canal partially in water from this just after this point.

 - Birks Bridge and Wharf [no longer extant]

 Gypsy Marsh Bridge [modern concrete and steel bridge carrying Dearne Valley Parkway]

 1. Smithy Bridge Lock/Hemingfield Bottom Lock [remains of]

 - Smithy Bridge